AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ### Literature Review

 Flocculation reduces the repulsive potential of electrical double layer of colloid by using coagulants.
-As a result, colloidal microparticles develop and then agglomerate into larger flocs. **(The mechanisms of agglomeration phenomenon are various, including the coagulant's metal ions into insoluble aggregates)**[(Henderson et al., 2006)](https://www.scopus.com/record/display.uri?eid=2-s2.0-33744489650&origin=inward&txGid=aaab348399699d2ac6549079332441da).
+As a result, colloidal microparticles develop and then agglomerate into larger flocs.[(Henderson et al., 2006)](https://www.scopus.com/record/display.uri?eid=2-s2.0-33744489650&origin=inward&txGid=aaab348399699d2ac6549079332441da).

 <div class="alert alert-block alert-danger">
 This is very jargon filled and would be difficult for a new member of AguaClara to understand.

 Remember to address and remove bolded words before final submission.

+-Du: right now there is only the basic definition of flocculation left.
 </div>

 The optimum operating conditions to remove turbidity by flocculation, such as pH and coagulant dosages, are not necessarily the same for NOM removal.[(Yan et al., 2008)](https://www.sciencedirect.com/science/article/pii/S1383586609002342?via%3Dihub) The treatment process for water containing different concentrations of NOM vary.
 Considering the high variability of NOM's organic components in different water sources, the removal mechanisms will substantially differ from one water source to the other or within the same source due to seasonal variations.
 The result will be a variable removal efficiency of coagulation and the formation of flocs with different sizes and structures[(Jarvis et al., 2006)](https://www.sciencedirect.com/science/article/pii/S0043135406002405?via%3Dihub).